-Regulated Health Professions Acts (RHPA) and Delegation of Controlled Acts
+Regulated Health Professions Acts (RHPA)

 The CACPT Board of Directors is often asked to explain how registered members in Ontario who are not RRT´s or RN´s can work in Pulmonary Function Laboratories despite the Regulated Health Professions Act.
 This Act allows regulated professionals such as respiratory therapists, nurses, and physicians to delegate controlled acts that are part of their scope of practice to unregulated professionals.
 Physicians have the widest range of scope of practice thus can delegate a greater number of controlled acts.